 Oral herpes is contagious, so anyone who has the infection should take steps to keep the virus from passing to others.

 Here are some examples of what to avoid:

-- Touching or picking the cold sore: Although a cold sore blister may be uncomfortable, it is important not to touch or pick at it.
-People can easily transfer the virus to another person through contact with the hands.
-Also, picking it does not speed up healing.
+- Touching or picking the cold sore: A blister may be uncomfortable, but touching it can cause the virus to transfer to another person via the hands.

-- Kissing: People should avoid kissing while they have cold sores around the mouth.
-The virus is most contagious when the blisters are actively sore.
+- Kissing: A person with cold sores around their mouth should avoid kissing until the sores disappear.
+The virus is most contagious when the blisters are active.

-- Oral sex: HSV-1 can cause genital herpes, which spreads through contact between the mouth and the genitals.
-If a person has early symptoms of a cold sore, they should avoid oral sex or use a barrier method such as a condom.
+- Oral sex: HSV-1 can cause genital herpes when it spreads through contact between the mouth and the genitals.
+If a person has early symptoms of a cold sore, they should avoid oral sex or use a barrier method, such as a condom.

 - Sharing personal items: Avoid sharing items such as cutlery, toothbrushes, lipstick, or any other objects that may come into contact with a cold sore.

 As the United Kingdom’s Herpes Viruses Association (HVA) observes, these factors can cause cold sores to flare up again:

 However, people can take steps to reduce the likelihood of the sores returning.

 One way is to take medication.
 In the short term, antiviral drugs may be effective if people take them for